ClusterDuck-Protocol/ClusterDuck-Protocol/doc/howToBuildADuck.md

 In the source code there is a folder with the required libraries you will need to copy and paste these libraries into the arduino Libraries folder so they can be found.

 Go to your copy of the ClusterDuck Protocol source code and find the Libraries folder.
 Copy all the libraries in that folder.
 Navigate to your Arduino folder.
-This is usually found in your _Documents_ for windows _C:\Users\USER\Documents\Arduino._ for MacOS _/Users/USER/Documents/Arduino/_.
+This is usually found in your _Documents_ for windows _C:/Users/USER/Documents/Arduino._ for MacOS _/Users/USER/Documents/Arduino/_.
 In the Arduino Libraries folder drag or paste all the libraries.

 ##### Installing libraries through Library Manager